FranciscoBacotich/Project_Portfolio/README.md

 - ⚡ Fun fact **I love UFC and it is my first analysis I have ever done.
 Will expand in the future!**

+-Summary:
+            -AI: is a recolection of the projects/assigments that i had to do for CS50x Introduction to Artificial Inteligence with Python course.
+            -local_ufc: is jupyter notebook file with the analysis on a kaggle dataset of UFC fights.

 <p align="left">
 </p>